jaaphuls/TrafficControlBoys/code/results/README.md

 In this section the results of our experiments will be shown and evaluated.

+The folder is divided into three subfolders:
+  - **breadth_first_search**: contains the results from the breadth first search algorithm
+  - **random_beam_search**: contains the results from the random beam search algorithm
+  - **random_results**: contains the results from the random algorithm

 *This table shows the steps required to reach the solution (random algorithm displays the mean of 1000 iterations)*